Special Provisions

 The Special Provisions were a series of articles introduced in the Federal Constitution of the Swiss Confederation.
 Adopted during the Kulturkampf at the end of the 19th century, they were mainly intended to limit the influence of the Roman Catholic Church to the benefit of the Protestant radicalism then practiced by the majority of the population and cantons, but also took aim at Judaism.
 The articles unilaterally restricted freedom of faith and conscience by explicitly denying certain rights to certain religions.

-Most articles were repelled during the second half of the 20th century via popular vote (1973, 2001) and the new Federal Constitution of 1999.
+Most articles were repealed during the second half of the 20th century via popular vote (1973, 2001) and the new Federal Constitution of 1999.

 Background

 The Special Provisions had their origins in the cultural struggle of the 19th century.
 At that time, liberal forces were fighting with the Catholic-conservative forces over state power.
 This initially led to the Sonderbund War, which resulted in the first Swiss Federal Constitution of 1848.
-The Consistution contained an article banning the Jesuits and their "affiliated societies" from all activities in the State and church.
+The Constitution contained an article banning the Jesuits and their "affiliated societies" from all activities in the State and church.

 This Kulturkampf did not end in 1848, however, but broke out again in the 1870s when the Federal Council and the Church fought over the division of the Swiss dioceses and the Catholic Church's claims to power.

 The Society of Jesus had already been banned in Germany in 1872 (Jesuit Law), as well as in various other European countries.
 The Constitution introduced four new provisions with broader dispositions against religious orders.